 A previous teaching qualification is not required for enrolment in the course, but a relevant Australian tertiary qualification is required for teaching at any level in education in Australia.

-Term one will provide participants with a good foundation in Anthroposophical principles and background to Rudolf Steiner education, including child development from an anthroposophical perspective, through webinars and discussions.
+Term one provides students with a good foundation in anthroposophical principles and background to Rudolf Steiner education, including Steiner’s picture of the Threefold and Fourfold human being and child development from an anthroposophical perspective.

-Term two explores the 12 senses and the temperaments, as indicated by Steiner, including the temperaments in adolescence, through webinars, discussions and group work.
+Term two explores the Twelve Senses and the four Temperaments as indicated by Steiner, including the temperaments in adolescence.

 The Autumn seminar provides participants with creative and experiential opportunities through PERFORMANCE IN ART AND MOVEMENT.
 Keynote lectures will include: working with the main lesson as a distinct example of Steiner’s methodology, the curriculum and its application in high school, as well as the art of communication – building relationships within the school body, with parents and all stakeholders in the care and education of children.

-Term 3 explores the inner development of the teacher, which underpins all teaching and interactions in the classroom and the school community and supports self-development.
+Term three explores the inner development of the teacher, which underpins all teaching and interactions in the classroom and the school community and supports self-development.
 This module includes a deepening understanding of the adolescent and an introduction to some of the Main Lessons.
-There will be opportunities for questions and discussions with the tutors.

-Term four looks at Observation and Child Study and its application for the older child (developed from ‘new ways of perceiving’ at the seminar), as well as essential topics relating to the healthy development of the high school student: the role of the teacher as class guardian; the challenges of technology and social media; health, well-being and physical education; the understanding of leadership in the school and working collaboratively, while considering Steiner’s threefold social order.
+Term 4: Observation and its application in the deepening understanding of the older child from ‘new ways of perceiving’ developed out of the seminar.
+Essential topics relating to the healthy development of the high school student: the role of the teacher as class guardian; the challenges of technology and social media; health, well-being and physical education; the understanding of leadership in the school and working collaboratively, while considering Steiner’s threefold social order.

 Two course assignments will be given overall, to deepen the participant’s engagement and understanding of the work which is an essential component of the course.